tailor-cms/xt/docs/example.md

 ## Conclusion

-Congradulations!
+Congratulations!
 You have created your first Content Element.
 For more details on each of the components please visit the matching documentation section.
 For a fully working example, please visit https://github.com/tailor-cms/tce-counter.